stfc/PSyclone/doc/user_guide/psyclone_kern.rst

 The bulk of this code is purely to do with setting-up the LFRic infrastructure and ensuring that the various data structures are correctly initialised.
+Since the :ref:`metadata <simple_metadata>` for the `simple_type` kernel specifies that the field argument is on `W1`, this code must ensure that the appropriate function space is set up and used to initialise the field.
 Once that's done, the interesting part is the `invoke` call:

  .. code-block:: fortran